 Following minor excavation and restoration missions executed in the early 1960’s in and around Machnaqa site, archeologists were able to produce a comprehensive study about the funerary, religious and ceremonial practices performed in rural Mount-Lebanon during antiquity.

-The altar is believed to have been constructed during the 2nd century AD over an earlier structure that dates back to the Phoenician era.
+The altar is believed to have been erected between the 1st and the 2nd century AD, on top of an earlier structure that probably date back to the Phoenician era.

-Surrounded by a big court yard (Temenos), the altar is claimed to be linked to the myth of Adonis since it stands on a hill that overlooks the Adonis River (Nahr Ibrahim currently).
+The altar is claimed to be linked to the myth of Adonis since it stands on a hill that overlooks the Adonis River (Nahr Ibrahim currently).
 However, no inscriptions were found on site so far to accept this theory.

 Some scholars suggest that the steles may be linked to funerary rites, whereas the representations depict important figures that passed away, and were honored by representing them on rocks near their tombs.
 In the case of Hejoula stele, the figure in the main frame might be the main subject being honored by members of his/her village or family.

 Around the Altar

 On the southern side of the site, one can contemplate the awe-inspiring view of the valley of Adonis/Nahr-Ibrahim.

 Scroll down to enjoy the pictures and to locate the site on the map.

 La vie Religieuse Au Liban Sous L'Empire Romain - Julien Aliquo

 The nearby tombs with bas-reliefs